jkutner/jkutner.github.com/_posts/2017-12-15-update-dependencies-early-and-often.md

 </dependency>
 ```

-A static version number will force Maven to use that dependency version no matter when or where you build the app.
+A static version number will force Maven to use an exact dependency version no matter when or where you build the app.
 But you can also specify version ranges with Maven.
 For example:

 ```xml
 <dependency>